pick the right tool for the job

 not all tools are built to run a shop

-Manufacturers use everything from white boards with magnets to Microsoft Office to run their jobs.
-Or, you try to manage with the information in your ERP or finance system.
-None of these tools was built for the daily challenges of manufacturing.
+Manufacturers often rely on a patchwork of tools to manage their operations—whiteboards with magnets, spreadsheets, ERP systems—but these weren’t built for the daily challenges of manufacturing.
 When you need a hole, you get a drill.
-When you need a measurement, you use a caliper.
-And when you need a system to plan, manage, report on and problem-solve every job on your shop floor, you pick Quantum.
-Pick the right tool for the job.
-When the tool is right, you'll be right, too.
+When you need a precise measurement, you use a caliper.
+Similarly, when you need a system to plan, manage, report on and problem-solve every job on your shop floor, you pick Quantum.
+Choose the right tool for the job.
+The right tool ensures the right outcome.

 the ERP dilemma

-If you're using an ERP for your shop, or if you're looking at expanding your current ERP to your shop, there's a few critical questions you need to ask.
+If you're currently using an ERP for your shop, or if you're considering expanding its use, there are a few critical questions you need to ask.
 How does the ERP react when something takes too long or doesn't go as planned?
 What options does it give you to correct the issue?
 How does it determine a workaround or rework for the issue you're having?
 Can it?

-You can only flex your ERP so far and, generally, it won't accommodate the everyday challenges of your manufacturing shop floor.
+ERPs have limitations when dealing with the everyday challenges of your manufacturing shop floor.
 In the real world, people show up late, machines need maintenance and critical team members take PTO.
-All of these affect how much and what kind of work you will actually be able to get done today.
+These elements determine how much and what kind of work you will actually be able to get done today, yet your ERP system provides little to no support in addressing these challenges.
 Get a system that knows the difference.
 Get one that was built exactly for these everyday problems.

 my ERP does manufacturing too